xurxodiz/MarioLevels/README.md

 ### Preliminar steps

-First, the system processes a bunch of user gameplay data and clusterizes them in two groups.
+First, the system processes a bunch of collected user gameplay data and clusterizes them in two groups.
 This can be done once, offline.
 The two groups we are looking for are *explorers* (players that beat every enemy and collect every coin) and *speeders* (players that try to rush to the end as quickly as possible).

-As a second, also offline process, two *schematics* (level templates) are parsed into probablistic automata.
+As a second, also offline process, two *schematics* (level templates) are parsed into probablistic automata; each one corresponds to one of the two groups mentioned above.

-When a new player arrives he should play a test level.
-Its records from it will be fed to the system for customized play.
+When a new player arrives he should play a test level; we'll use this records to classify him.

 ### Customized play